Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/cloudinit-vm-deploy/README.md

 5. Inspect `spool/<new_vm_name>/` for logs and generated artifacts.
 Primary log: `spool/<new_vm_name>/deploy-YYYYMMDD.log`.
 Seed files are under `spool/<new_vm_name>/cloudinit-seed/` and the seed ISO is `spool/<new_vm_name>/cloudinit-linux-seed.iso`.

-Refer to the script's help for details:
+👉 **Refer to the script's help for details:**
 ```powershell
 Get-Help ./cloudinit-linux-vm-deploy.ps1 -Detailed
 ```

 ---

-## Phases — What Does Each Step Perform?
+## 🔁 Phases — What Does Each Step Perform?

-**Important:** Phase selection must be a contiguous ascending list (single phase is allowed).
+❗**Important:** Phase selection must be a contiguous ascending list (single phase is allowed).
 Examples:
 - Valid: `-Phase 1` or `-Phase 1,2,3`
 - Invalid: `-Phase 1,3`

 Phase 1–3 form the main deployment flow.
 Phase 4 is a post-processing/finalization step and is recommended to be run after confirming Phase-3 succeeded.

+――――――――――――――――――――――――――――――――

 ### Phase 1 — Automatic cloning
 **Purpose:**